Semester 1

 Pathway to qualify to practise law in Australia and in Singapore with a university ranked in the top 2% globally.

-Fast-Track Foundational Legal Knowledge.
-Complete the program in just three months and gain a strong understanding of essential legal principles and their applications.
+Fast-track foundational legal knowledge complete the program in just six months and gain a strong understanding of essential legal principles and their applications

-Learn from experienced lawyers through interactive, case-based teaching.
+Learn from experienced Lawyers through interactive, cased-based teaching

 **The Good Universities Guide 2023 (postgraduate)